 Supplemental vs. Short-Term

-Supplemental insurance is sometimes confused with short-term insurance, but they are in fact two very different things.
+Supplemental insurance is sometimes confused with short-term insurance, but they are two very different things.

 While supplemental insurance is used in addition to a regular health insurance plan, short-term insurance is used in place of a normal insurance policy.
 Short-term, or “temporary” insurance, is a health insurance plan that can be quickly put into place to satisfy a short-term need for health coverage.